conan-io/conan-center-index/docs/reviewing.md

 ```

 We encourage contributors to check that not only the _global_ target works properly, but also the ones for the components.
 It can be
-done creating and linking different libraries and or executables.
+done creating and linking different libraries and/or executables.

 ### Recommended feature options names